syncfusion-content/maui-toolkit-docs/maui-toolkit/Bottom-Sheet/BottomSheet-Customization.md

 Grid grid = new Grid();
 bottomSheet.BottomSheetContent = grid;
 Content = bottomSheet;
-bottomSheet.Show();

 {% endhighlight %}
 {% endtabs %}

 ## Content Padding
-The `ContentPadding` property of the BottomSheet adds space around the content creating a gap between the bottom sheet content and the edges.
+The `ContentPadding` property of the `BottomSheet` adds space around the content creating a gap between the bottom sheet content and the edges.

 {% tabs %}
 {% highlight xaml %}